kitsu/PyQt4_CLJS/README.md

 `lein cljsbuild auto` in one shell window and manually run `python .\testbed\app.py` in another.

-The `build.cmd` batch script requires PyInstaller > v3.0.
+The `build.cmd` batch script requires [PyInstaller](http://www.pyinstaller.org/)
+version >= v3.0.
 Note: at this time PyInstaller 3 is not in the conda package archives.
 You will need to install using pip or with a manual installer.

 Building will compile ClojureScript with advanced optimizations and then bundle everything into a single executable in a _dist_ folder.